 Fill out the questionnaire to rate your app.
-After that, select the ‘Save Questionnaire’ option, and then the ‘Calculate Rating’ option to check your app rating on the Play Store.
-You will receive the ratings according to authorities like PEGI, ESRB, or USK.
+After that, select the ‘Save Questionnaire’ option and the ‘Calculate Rating’ option to check your app rating on the Play Store.
+You will receive ratings from authorities like PEGI, ESRB, or USK.

 Step 6: Price and Distribution

 This is where your monetization strategy comes into play.
-To do all this, go to the Pricing and Distribution tab in the menu, and then make choices.
+To do all this, go to the Pricing and Distribution tab in the menu and then make choices.
 Remember that you can change your paid app to a free one later, but you cannot do it in another way.
-You may also choose which countries you want your software to be distributed in, as well as if you want it to be distributed to certain Android devices and programs.
+You may also choose which countries you want your software to be distributed in and if you want it to be distributed to specific Android devices and programs.

 Step 8: Publish your app

 You’re almost done!
 Evaluate and distribute your release.
-Go and double-check selected options.
+Go and double-check the selected options.
 Make sure everything’s as you want it.
-When you’re ready, go to the App Releases section on the left panel.
-Click on ‘Review’ to confirm the changes and send your app to the by pressing “Start rollout to production”.
+When ready, go to the App Releases section on the left panel.
+Click on ‘Review’ to confirm the changes and send your app by pressing “Start rollout to production”.

-Do you want to learn more about publishing an app on Google Play?Talk to us!
+Do you want to talk more about creating your app for Android devices?Talk to us!

 Soon your app will be installable for many mobile users.
-Following the successful completion of the procedures for uploading an app to the Google Play Store, it is now time to have it listed on Play Store.
+Following successfully completing the procedures for uploading an app to the Google Play Store, it is now time to have it listed on Play Store.
 Promoting the app and doing press releases are irreversible parts of successful mobile app marketing.
-To learn more about featuring your Android app on Google Store, we recommend you to read optimization tips for the 2021 article.
+But if you want to read more about the optimization of Android apps, check out how to deal with multi-module project dependencies.